 Objective: Report on developments in defining or setting ecological quality objectives in the context of EA implementation in national and international processes.

-Project/activity: Integrated Ecosystem Assessment (IEA) of the Central Arctic Ocean (ongoing cross-cutting initiative in cooperation with ICES/PICES and EA expert group- clarification on PAME’s role currently under discussion)
+Project/activity: Integrated Ecosystem Assessment (IEA) of the Central Arctic Ocean (ongoing cross-cutting initiative in cooperation with ICES, PICES and EA expert group-)

 Objective: Continue emphasis on development of Integrated Ecosystem Assessment (IEA).
 Continue to report on developments within ICES/PICES/PAME Working Group on Integrated Ecosystem Assessment (WGICA) as well as other ICES activities on IEA, the meetings of scientific experts on fish stocks in the central Arctic Ocean, and any other relevant activities, e.g., in the U.S. NOAA IEA program.